The apprenticeship agreement can be entered into at various times during the apprenticeship:

 Should changes be made to what has been agreed in the apprenticeship agreement, these changes must be made in writing and registered with the vocational college.

 Cancellation of an apprenticeship agreement

-The agreement may, however, be terminated if the parties are in agreement or in the event of gross breach of contract.
+The agreement may, however, be terminated if the parties are in agreement or in the event of a gross breach of contract.

-In the event of breach of contract, the party that wishes to terminate the apprenticeship agreement must terminate the apprenticeship agreement no later than one month after having become aware of the breach of contract.
+In the event of a breach of contract, the party that wishes to terminate the apprenticeship agreement must terminate the apprenticeship agreement no later than one month after having become aware of the breach of contract.
 Please contact the vocational college if any change is made to the apprenticeship agreement.